From Principles to Practice

 We have reviewed the different types of data visualization and how they might best fit different types of metrics.
 We have also covered best practices for arranging and composing a dashboard.
 Now it is time to dive in and start creating concepts for your own dashboard.

-First gather your documents stating the goal, decisions, and metrics in one place.
-Do a quick review to make sure you understand all the requirements of this dashboard.
+Gather your documents stating the goal, decisions, and metrics in one place.
+Do a quick review to make sure you understand all the requirements for the dashboard.

 Now it’s time to put pen to paper.
-In a typical design process the prototyping stage involves heavy divergent thinking to explore a wide range of solutions.
-In a dashboard design process the output is pretty heavily constrained to a few chart types.
+In a typical design process, the prototyping stage involves heavy divergent thinking to explore a wide range of solutions.
+In a dashboard design process, the output is normally constrained to a few chart types.
 This means that you can start sketching pretty accurate designs right away.

-- What does the audience want to be able to do?
+- What decisions does the audience need to make?

-- What does the audience need to know in order to do it?
+- What does the audience need to know in order to make those decisions?

 As you sketch out different combinations of visualizations for the dashboard try to limit the number you use in each attempt to as few as possible.
 Start by asking if you only had one chart, which would you use.
 Repeat the same process for two, three, or more charts.
 This will help you determine which ones should be prioritized visually.

-- What else do I want to know about this metric?
+- What else do they want to know about this metric?

-- Is the conclusion I can draw from the visualization obvious?
+- Is the conclusion they can draw from the visualization obvious?